RyanSyme/url-of-sandwich/README.md

     * *As a First Time Visitor*, I want to access the site across all devices.
     * *As a First Time Visitor*, I want to see other users creations.
-    * *As a First Time Visitor*, I want a a way to search other users creations.
+    * *As a First Time Visitor*, I want a way to search other users creations.
     * *As a First Time Visitor*, I want to be able to sign up as a user.
     * *As a First Time Visitor*, I want to add my own creations.
     * *As a First Time Visitor*, I want a page where I can see my own creations.